 If You Are Bitten By a Tick

 First, always take the tick off as soon as you see it.
 There are wrong ways to remove it and a better way.
 We recommend using the Tick Wrangler tool, available at Beneficial Botanicals.
+It works well for people and pets unless the tick is teeny tiny, for which case you should try flat edge tweezers to lift the tick off (do not squeeze the tick).

 Second, save the tick in a zip lock bag so it can be evaluated for testing.
 Identifying which type of tick helps to diagnose just what disease it could be carrying.
 If you want to have the tick tested first, before a human test, you can send it to the Bay Area Lyme Foundation for FREE testing.
+Another easy send-off is through Tick Report.

 Third, realize that the bull’s-eye rash only happens about 20 percent of the time.
 It can often look like a spider bite or a bruise.
 So, don’t assume you are in the clear if you don’t see one.